 Sometimes both the accident victim and another party are at fault.
 Washington follows the rule of pure comparative negligence.
 Under this rule, the jury will determine the total damages sustained by the plaintiff and assign a percentage of fault to both the plaintiff and the defendant.
 The plaintiff's recovery of damages will then be reduced by an amount equal to his or her degree of fault.

 Each case is unique, but these are some economic and noneconomic damages that often tend to be sought in a personal injury lawsuit.
-Some of these include property damage, lost wages, lost earning capacity, mental anguish, loss of enjoyment, out-of-pocket costs, rehabilitation costs, and medical bills.Civil Protection Orders
+Some of these include, lost wages, lost earning capacity, mental anguish, loss of enjoyment, out-of-pocket costs, rehabilitation costs, and medical bills.Civil Protection Orders

 Civil protection orders may be granted in situations involving domestic violence, sexual assault, vulnerable adults, or harassment more generally.
 Washington laws specifically define the grounds under which each of these four types of civil protection orders may be sought.
 It is important to be aware that the burden of proof for obtaining a civil protection order is lower than the burden of proof for sustaining a criminal charge.
 As in many other civil matters, the person seeking an order only needs to demonstrate that it is more likely than not to be appropriate.
 Our civil protection order lawyers can help Seattle residents build evidence to show the need for an order in their situation, or we can help them tell their side of the story to prove that an order would be unwarranted.Consult a Seattle Lawyer when Facing Charges or Pursuing a Divorce